lyli888/Level-14-Tableau/README.md

 * Once you have created an account and published your work to Tableau Public, go to the visualization in Tableau Public and find the `Download` button at the bottom right hand corner.

-* Please download the Tableau Public file to your computer and submit it.
+* Download the Tableau Public file to your computer and submit it.

-## Assessment

-Your final product will be assessed on the following metrics:

-* Analytic Rigor

-* Readability

-* Visual Attraction

 ## Hints